-Works with the Academic Director, Early Childhood Coordinator and early childhood faculty to ensure optimum learning for each student and to cultivate a kind, welcoming, and vital classroom community
+Works with the Early Childhood Division Director and early childhood faculty to ensure optimum learning for each student and to cultivate a kind, welcoming, and vital classroom community

-Works with the Academic Director, Early Childhood Coordinator and early childhood faculty to vision, execute, evaluate and revise curriculum and corresponding student assessment tools for a play-based, collaborative, and emergent preschool program based on Breakwater's principles teaching model.
+Works with the Division Director and early childhood faculty to vision, execute, evaluate and revise curriculum and corresponding student assessment tools for a play-based, collaborative, and emergent Toddler program based on Breakwater's principles and Early Childhood vision

-Works with the Academic Director, Early Childhood Coordinator and early childhood faculty to articulate the toddler program within the Early Childhood Division and on the continuum of grades at Breakwater in support of the whole school community
+Works with the Division Director and early childhood faculty to articulate the Toddler program within the Early Childhood Division and on the continuum of grades at Breakwater in support of the whole school community

 Demonstrates skilled and timely oral and written communication with parents, children, co-workers and supervisor

-Articulates a personal working early childhood education philosophy in alignment with Breakwater mission, principles, and teaching model
+Articulates a personal working early childhood education philosophy in alignment with Breakwater mission, principles and Early Childhood vision

 Demonstrates ability to learn and teach in response to individual children's needs and developmentally appropriate best practices

-Works with the Head of School, Academic Director, Early Childhood Coordinator, and faculty to communicate, support and model Breakwater's mission, core beliefs, principles and the Breakwater Way.
+Works with the Division Director, Head of School and faculty to communicate, support and model Breakwater's mission, core beliefs, principles and the Breakwater Way

 Able to lift 40 pounds, haul or drag up to 25 pounds, sit, stand, squat, and otherwise get down on the level of children